acryptos/docs.acryptos.com/faq.md

 ### 1. Is there a treasury?

 * Yes.
-A treasury was formed to fund anything that adds value to the protocol, taking up to 3% of ACS emissions.
+A treasury was formed to fund anything that adds value to the protocol, taking up to 3% of ACS & ACSI emissions.

 ### 2. What is the main goal of the treasury?